henry232323/henrio/README.md

       - A specially built "compiler" / pyc generator.
 An attempt at recreating how Python handles compiled files.
       - Cool other stuff maybe??
-      - parser is actually broken rn
+      - parser is actually broken rn, it needs to be rewritten but better this time
+	  - At some point I need a lex-yacc implementation that supports async